-N Grades
+N Grades Received

-Received Must be Removed Before
+ed Must be Removed Before

-Summer termAugust 1 of the following calendar yearFall termDecember 1 of the following calendar yearWinter termMarch 1 of the following calendar yearSpring termMay 1 of the following calendar year
+Summer term Fall term Winter term Spring term August 1 of the following calendar year December 1 of the following calendar year March 1 of the following calendar year May 1 of the following calendar year

-NC No Credit - grade assigned under credit/no credit option if work is below minimum passing level, or grade assigned by Registrar when student registers, does not withdraw yet does not complete the course.

-R Research in Progress - doctoral programs only.

-- S Satisfactory a satisfactory grade that may be given for thesis, research, independent study, off-campus courses, field experience type courses and in non-credit courses. - W Withdrawal official withdrawal. - Y Audit course for which no credit is given. - YW Audit Withdrawal registered but did not attend through end of course.
+- NC No Credit grade assigned under credit/no credit option if work is below minimum passing level, or grade assigned by Registrar when student registers, does not withdraw yet does not complete the course. - R Research in Progress doctoral programs only. - S Satisfactory a satisfactory grade that may be given for thesis, research, independent study, off-campus courses, field experience type courses and in non-credit courses. - W Withdrawal official withdrawal. - Y Audit course for which no credit is given. - YW Audit Withdrawal registered but did not attend through end of course.